JingyunLiang/SwinIR/README.md

 ## License and Acknowledgement
 This project is released under the Apache 2.0 license.
-The codes are heavily based on [Swin Transformer](https://github.com/microsoft/Swin-Transformer).
-We also refer to codes in [KAIR](https://github.com/cszn/KAIR) and [BasicSR](https://github.com/xinntao/BasicSR).
+The codes are based on [Swin Transformer](https://github.com/microsoft/Swin-Transformer) and [KAIR](https://github.com/cszn/KAIR).
 Please also follow their licenses.
 Thanks for their awesome works.